gyd1990/scRNAseq_batchEffects/batchEffect_explo/README.md

 Some of the models require hyper parameter tuning, which is why the respective scripts might run over 1 hour.
-Each of them will create a html report.
+Each of them will create a html report and several  *rds* files.

 **Packages**